This is my curated list of articles I’ve read, organized by date with summaries and keywords for easy reference.

 Debuggers are essential for analyzing code, but some websites employ anti-debugging measures to hinder reverse engineering.
 The article explores various evasion techniques, starting with disabling breakpoints but noting this limits functionality.
 A Greasyfork script attempt to override the debugger keyword fails against heavily obfuscated code.
 The most effective solution involves renaming the 'debugger' keyword in the browser's source code, specifically in Firefox, allowing breakpoints to trigger without causing infinite loops.

-• anti-debugging
+• Anti-Debugging

 Assessing Anti-Bot Platforms through a Hacker's Lens